Raise More Money with Raffles: A Raffle Study

 About Eventgroove

-Since 1997, Eventgroove Products has been in the event and raffle ticket printing business.
+Since 1997, Eventgroove has been in the event and raffle ticket printing business.
 Through Eventgroove Fundraising, our free online fundraising platform, we help organizations raise needed funds online, in-person, or with hybrid fundraisers (a mixture of both virtual and IRL).

 Raffle Study Overview